Algiers putsch of 1961: Context

 75% of the French people had voted in favor of Algerian self-determination during the disputed referendum of 8 January 1961 organised in metropolitan France.
-The wording of the referendum was "Do you approve the Bill submitted to the French people by the President of the Republic concerning the self-determination of the Algerian population and the organisation of the public power in Algeria prior to self-determination".
+The wording of the referendum was, "Do you approve the Bill submitted to the French people by the President of the Republic concerning the self-determination of the Algerian population and the organisation of the public power in Algeria prior to self-determination?".

 French citizens living abroad or serving abroad in the military were allowed to vote, as were all adult Algerians, regardless of ancestry, in a single electoral college.
-Speaking for the Provisional Government of the Algerian Republic (the political arm of the FLN), Ferhat Abbas called for a boycott of the referendum, as did 16 retired French generals and factions among the pied noir (French settler) community opposed to independence.
+Speaking for the Provisional Government of the Algerian Republic (GPRA, the political arm of the FLN), Ferhat Abbas called for a boycott of the referendum, as did 16 retired French generals and factions among the pied noir (French settler) community opposed to independence.
 Self-determination was approved by 75% of voters overall and 69.5% in Algeria.
 The government reported voter turnout of 92.2%.
-Other sources claim that four out of ten of the individuals in France and Algeria entitled to vote abstained.
+Other sources claim that four out of ten people entitled to vote in France and Algeria abstained.

 Following the outcome of the referendum, Michel Debré's government started secret negotiations with the GPRA.
 On 25 January 1961 Col. Antoine Argoud visited with Premier Debré and threatened him with a coup directed by a "colonels' junta"; the French Army was in no way disposed to let the French Algerian départements created in 1848 after the 1830 conquest become independent.